vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

 ### **Dev Tooling**
-- Budget: 2m CRV vested over 365 days for operations from Q1 '24 to Q1 '26
+- **Budget**: 2m CRV vested over 365 days for operations from Q1 '24 to Q1 '26
 - 3-of-5 multisig [TODO: multisig]
      - Fiddy - Curve Dev Tooling Lead
      - Charles - Vyper Dev
      - Fubuloubu - Vyper and ApeWorx Dev
      - Wavey - Yearn Dev
      - Pascal - Vyper (Snekmate) Dev
-- [TODO: team]
-- [TODO: responsibilities]

-### **Curve Ventures**
-- Budget: 20m CRV vested over 365 days for operations from Q1 '24 to Q1 '26
-- [TODO: multisig]
-- [TODO: team]
-- Responsibilities: Curve Ventures will invest in Curve ecosystem projects that have a token and continue a relationship with its portfolio projects to support their success.
-The sub-DAO will have fixed operational costs to pay manager salaries, but otherwise, the CRV in its treasury will be used to purchase a stake in Curve ecosystem projects.
-It seeks to earn a return on its initial investment for the benefit of the Curve DAO.
-Profits from its activities belong to the Curve DAO to be directed either to the treasury or tokenholders as the DAO sees fit.
-    - funding projects that are aligned with the long-term growth of the Curve ecosystem
-    - provide guidance on integration (pool parameter setting, oracle use, working with Vyper contracts, etc.) & technical support (for instance on migrating to Vyper if the team wants to do solidity)
-    - feedback on protocol design
-    - recommendations on security, quality audit firms
-    - access to a network within the larger curve ecosystem and community engagement
-    - seal of approval from the curve brand
+- **Team**: Dev Tooling will be a newly formed group composed of developers working within the Curve ecosystem.
+- **Responsibilities**: Dev Tooling intends to support developers building essential tooling for Curve including Vyper, ApeWorx, and others.
+The group will identify the most significant needs and manage the allocation of funds toward creating and maintaining such tools.
+Its priority is to ensure Vyper is adequately funded and supervise its development, as the programming language is a core technology underpinning Curve.
+     - Coordinate with teams and people building tooling for Curve
+     - Allocate funds toward developers, audits, and bug bounty programs as needed
+     - Supervise progress of teams receiving funding
+     - Monitor for future dev tooling needs and proactively explore suitability for Curve